magento/devdocs/src/cloud/project/new-relic.md

 Prerequisites

 -  Log in credentials for the Magento Cloud project account page, or for the New Relic account associated with your project
--  [Admin level access]({{site.baseurl}}/cloud/project/user-admin.html) to the Starter environments to configure, or [Magento Admin credentials](https://docs.magento.com/m2/ce/user_guide/system/permissions.html) to access the Magento Admin page for the environment.
+-  [Admin level access]({{site.baseurl}}/cloud/project/user-admin.html) to the Starter environments to configure, or [Magento Admin credentials](https://docs.magento.com/m2/ce/user_guide/system/permissions.html) the Magento Admin UI for the environment.

 {:.procedure}
 To configure New Relic on a Starter environment:

 1. Find your New Relic license key from your Magento account page, or [from your New Relic account page]:

-   -  Open your [account page].
+   -  Open your [Magento account page].

    -  On the _Projects_ tab, find your project.